 If you were traveling by Bus, a wise choice would be to board the overnight bus from Delhi to Almora.
 From there, in the morning, look for a bus or shared taxi to either Binsar or Bageshwar.
 You can explore the area on foot for the next 2 days and then return by Bus to Delhi.

 Where to Stay in Binsar

 My favorite place is the KMVN rest house inside the wildlife sanctuary.
-You can book it online at the KMVN Portal.
 It is a good place that is also reasonably priced and can also be booked at the KMVN Online portal.

 There are a lot of other hotels in this area so if not KMVN, you can opt for another per your liking.
 Kasar Devi village or Papar Saili is a preferred place among backpackers, hippies, and Israelis.
 So for budget accommodation, you can look for accommodation here.